 Add even more privacy for your backyard with these privacy fence ideas.

 11. Dreamy glass bricks

-Here’s something a little different that could work as an alternative to conventional screening materials to install along your side path: chic modern ‘frosted lozenge’ glass bricks.
+Something a little different that could work as an alternative to conventional screening materials is chic modern ‘frosted lozenge’ glass bricks.
 A wall of these opaque glass blocks creates both privacy and delightfully ethereal filtered light as well as beautiful shadow patterns that will change as the sun moves across the sky.
-I’m in love with the look of this material—what do you think of it?
+I’m in love with the look of this material.

 12. Play with texture and light

-This modern Brazilian home is another example of an experimental side of house design which playfully uses timber screens to manipulate the light.
-The walkway could be claustrophobically tunnel-like if it weren’t for the visual excitement and airiness caused by the dappled light and shadow through the perforated wood.
+Another example of an experimental side of house design is playfully using timber screens to manipulate the light.
+A walkway can feel claustrophobically tunnel-like so add visual excitement and airiness caused by the dappled light and shadow through the perforated wood.

 If you decide to forego vegetation in your side of house, you can keep things really intriguing by using different surfaces, materials, colours and textures like this.

 Enliven plain walls with a dynamic planting of flowers, shrubs and trees.
 The variety of textures, forms and colours are so pleasing to the eye.
 Try the Lagerstroemia indica, a tree of the Nachez variety, which landscape designers say will grow to a maximum of 6×4 feet in its lifetime and is easily pruned.